Our School App Stay connected on the go...

 Here at Royal Park Primary Academy we have fully embraced the use of digital technology across all aspects of school life.

-We use a range of software to help our children understand the digital world around them.
+We use a range of software to help our children understand the digital world around them and follow the Switched On Computing scheme to ensure the children's skills and knowledge of ICT develop as they move through the school.

-Along with practical lessons that explain some of the concepts and ideas behind what happens inside computers when we interact with them.
+In KS1, the children use Scratch Junior which allows them to explain how algorithms work and explore the fundamentals of programming, along with practical lessons that explain some of the concepts and ideas behind what happens inside computers when they interact with them.

-In KS2 we use an expanding library of software in order to give a well-rounded view of the current digital landscape.
+In KS2, the children use an expanding library of software in order to give them a well-rounded view of the current digital landscape.

 Drumbit and other DAWs (digital audio workstations) are used to learn about music production and how digital audio workstations can be utilised to provide sound effects and music for a wide variety of applications such as film and video games.